QuietEvolver/mr_robogers_neighborhood/README.md

 <br>
 <br> 6.
 Describe: parseint()
 <br>
-<br>Test: "This test will take an input."
+<br>Test: "It should take an input."
 <br>Code:
 <br>const inputThree = 1;
 <br>parseint(2);
 <br>Expected Output: 1
 <br>
-<br>Test: "This test will take a number."
+<br>Test: "It should take a number."
 <br>Code:
 <br>const inputThree = 2
 <br>parseint(inputThree);
 <br>Expected Output: 2
 <br>
 <br>
-<br>Test: "This test will require a number only."
+<br>Test: "It should require a number only."
 <br>Code:
 <br>const inputThree = "0"
 <br>parseint(inputThree);
 <br>Expected Output: 0
 <br>
-<br>Test: "This test will identify a given number 1 and produce a message based on that number."
+<br>Test: "It should identify a given number 1 and produce a message based on that number."
 <br>Code:
 <br>const inputThree = "1"
 <br>let msg3 = "Beep!"
 <br>parseint("1");
 <br>Expected Output: "Beep!"
 <br>
-<br>Test: "This test will identify numbers 1-2 and produce a specific message for number which appears first from the user input. "
+<br>Test: "It should identify numbers 1-2 and produce a specific message for number which appears first from the user input. "
 <br>Code:
 <br>const inputThree = "2"
 <br>let msg3 = "Boop!"
 <br>parseint(inputThree);
 <br>Expected Output: "Boop!"
 <br>
-<br>Test: "This test will identify numbers 1-3 and produce a specific message for number which appears first from the user input."
+<br>Test: "It should identify numbers 1-3 and produce a specific message for number which appears first from the user input."
 <br>Code:
 <br>let inputThree = parseInt("3");
 <br>let msg3 = "";